esp-rs/riscv-atomic-emulation-trap/README.md

 * Peformance penalty associated with context switching, emulating the instruction, then restoring the modified context.
 Based on limiting testing, you can expect a 2-4x slower execution compared to
 **natively** supported instructions.

+## Usage with riscv_rt

+By default the `riscv_rt` does not store enough of the registers to perform atomic emulation when an exception occurs.
+You must override the trapping behavior to capture platform registers `x0-x31`.
+You can see an example of how this was done in [`v0.3`](https://github.com/esp-rs/riscv-atomic-emulation-trap/tree/f5eacb4b84074617e2bde7e24b780636a974fae0) of this crate